icon

 Best for: Aerospace jet engines, high-speed ship engines, and small-scale power stations.

 Axial compressors use a series of rotating and stationary blades to compress air in stages.
-While they are extremely efficient in high-speed applications, they are rarely used in industrial settings due to their complexity and high cost.
+Though efficient at high speeds, applications are rarely used in industrial settings due to their complexity and high cost.

 Positive Displacement Compressors